 Disconnect Cables- Disconnects all cables currently connected to the module.

 Remove- Deletes the module.
-Modules can also be deleted by highlighting them and hitting the DELETE key in Windows or Mac (the little DEL key in Windows and the big one above the backslash key on Mac).
+Modules can also be deleted by highlighting them and hitting the DELETE key in Windows or the backspace key on Mac (the little DEL key in Windows and the big one above the backslash key on Mac).

 Align Modules- This is a quick shortcut for "pulling together" modules and eliminating gaps between them.
 Align Modules>Left pulls all modules in the cabinet to the left.
 If there are no modules “hidden” beyond the right border of the Voltage Modular window, Align Modules>Right pulls all modules in the cabinet to the right window border.
 If there are modules beyond the right window border, Align Modules>Right aligns all modules in the cabinet to edge of the right-most module.